What is a wound?

 A wound is defined as a physical injury where the skin or mucous membrane is torn, pierced, cut, or otherwise broken.
-The process of wound healing is complex and involves inflammatory, vascular, connective tissue and epithelial cells working together over a period of time.
-To better understand wound healing we need to learn more about the different types of wounds and factors involved in their healing.
+The process of wound healing is complex and involves inflammatory, vascular, connective tissue and epithelial cells working together over some time.
+To better understand wound healing, we need to learn more about the different types of wounds and factors involved in their healing.

 Classification of wounds

 There are many different ways in which wounds can be classified.
 In many cases, a wound may consist of a combination of the different classifications.

 |Superficial||Involves only the epidermis and the upper dermis|

 |Partial thickness||Involves skin loss up to the lower dermis|